syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 👋🏾 Introduction
 ==============

-Welcome to your personal Kuberentes cluster! 🏡
+Welcome to your personal Kubernetes cluster! 🏡

 You can see two tabs on the top left.
 One named `K8s Shell` tab and the other `Code editor`.

-Throughout this course you will use `K8s Shell` to interact with your Kuberentes (K8s) cluster.
+Throughout this course you will use `K8s Shell` to interact with your Kubernetes (K8s) cluster.

 To see how this works, try running the following command: